Loading

 Step 1: Connect your backup drive

-Plug in an external drive or connect to network storage that will store your backups.
+Plug in an external hard drive, SSD, or connect to a network storage location.
+Windows will automatically detect it as a potential backup destination.

 Step 2: Open Backup Settings